camarman/GTRPy/README.md

 ## Getting Started

+0. Download the GR Tensor Folder (.ipynb files should from that directory)
 1. Define the coordinate system (cartesian, spherical, etc.)
 2. Define the diagonal components of the metric tensor